chinamike65/hugo-tuolesi/content/book3/book3en.md

 The second root of impermanence in life is that you will not only die but the time of death is uncertain.

-The three reasons for the uncertainty of the time ofdeath are: life is uncertain; there are many causes of death; and the body is extremely fragile.
+The three reasons for the uncertainty of the time of death are: life is uncertain; there are many causes of death; and the body is extremely fragile.

 The life expectancy of people in Jambudvipa is indeterminate, and it is said in the "Kushi Lun": The north is a thousand years old, and the remaining two and a half are reduced.
 That is to say, in the four continents, the life expectancy of people on the other three continents is fixed.